 Everyone needs ice, and let’s face it, those tiny RV freezers can barely keep up with our needs.
 A portable ice cube maker is a great way to cool your drinks and keep yourself refreshed.
-There are a wide range of portable ice makers available in different sizes and with different ice making capacities.
+There is a wide range of portable ice makers available in different sizes and with different ice-making capacities.

 6. Serving Tray

 For a picnic, outside meal, or barbecue, a serving tray is convenient and necessary.
 They are available in all shapes and sizes for an affordable price.

 Even if you have an amazing indoor RV kitchen, many of us still love to cook outside while camping.
 Breakfast, lunch, and dinner just taste better when cooked in the open air.
 There is a wide range of portable propane stoves and grills perfect for your next RV trip.
 Weber is one popular brand that sells both portable propane and charcoal grills.

 This handy cleaning product is made for RVs.
 Clean up messes in the kitchen, the bathroom, the picnic table, and anywhere else that needs a quick swipe.
 There is a wide range of disposable cleaning wipes available at grocery and discount stores.